 2. Simmer the Cream and Sugar

-When you heat the cream and sugar together, you're not just warming them up-you're dissolving the sugar completely and giving the cream a brief boil so it's ready to set properly later.
-Keep an eye on the pot so it doesn't boil over, and once it hits a steady, rolling boil, you only need a short time before taking it off the heat.
-The mixture should look smooth and slightly thickened, not curdled or grainy.
+When I heat the cream and sugar together, I'm not just warming them-I'm making sure the sugar fully dissolves and giving the mixture the brief boil it needs to set properly later.
+This is the step I watch most closely, because cream can go from calm to boiling over fast.
+Once it reaches a steady boil, it only needs a short time before coming off the heat.
+You're looking for a mixture that's smooth and slightly thickened, not curdled or grainy.

 3. Add the Lemon and Let It Thicken

-The lemon juice and zest go in after the cream comes off the heat, which keeps the flavor bright and prevents the dairy from curdling on the stove.
-As you stir, the mixture might look the same at first, but over a few minutes it will start to feel a bit thicker and heavier on the spoon.
-Letting it sit and cool slightly gives the lemon time to react with the cream so it will set nicely once chilled.
+I always add the lemon juice and zest after the cream comes off the heat.
+That keeps the lemon flavor brighter, and it also helps the dairy stay smooth instead of turning grainy on the stove.
+At first, the mixture may not look dramatically different, which can make this step feel strange the first time you do it.
+But after a few minutes, it starts to feel a little thicker and heavier on the spoon.
+That brief rest gives the lemon time to work with the cream so the posset sets beautifully in the fridge.

 4. Fill the Lemon Shells and Chill